Hire in Israel

 For hourly workers:

-- In 1st year of service: 1 day for each month worked;
+- In first year of service: one day for each month worked

-- In 2nd year: 14 days + 1 day for every 2 months worked beyond 1 year
+- In second year: 14 days plus one day for every two months worked beyond one year

-- In 3rd year: 21 days + 1 day for every 2 months worked beyond 1 year
+- In third year: 21 days plus one day for every two months worked beyond one year

-Payment of wages for the duration of the notice period can be made in lieu of notice.
+The payment of wages for the duration of the notice period can be issued to the other party in lieu of notice.

 Redundancy / Severance Pay

-The following are payments which an employer may pay in certain situations:
+The following are the categories of payments which an employer may pay in certain situations:

 Post-Termination Restraints / Restrictive Covenants

-Customer & employee non-solicitation are both permissible, but typically the restriction cannot be for >12 months.
-During the period of non-compete, it is acceptable to pay a compensation equivalent to 50-75% of last drawn salary.
+Customer and employee non-solicitation agreements are both permissible but typically the restriction cannot be for more than 12 months.
+During the period of non-compete, it is acceptable to pay a compensation equivalent to 50% to 75% of the employee’s last drawn salary.

 Trade Unions / Collective Agreements

-An employer may not object to the incorporation of a workers’ union and is required to negotiate with the union in good faith.
+An employer may not object to the formation of a workers’ union and is obligated to negotiate with the union in good faith.

-Membership is voluntary, i.e. even where they are mandated by law, there are no legal sanctions for non-observance.
+Membership is voluntary.
+Even where they are mandated by law, there are no legal sanctions for non-observance.

-The Wage Protection Law allows union dues to be deducted by the employer from the workers’ salary and transferred to the union by the employer.
+Israel’s Wage Protection Law enables union dues to be deducted by the employer from the workers’ salary and transferred to the union by the employer.

 Fixed Term Contracts

-Fixed-term contracts is for work that will be complete in a specific amount of time or for a specific project.
-The contract is over when the time expires or the project is completed.
-Employees must be treated equally.
+A fixed-term contract is for work that will be completed in a specific amount of time or for a specific project.
+The contract concludes when the set time expires or the project is completed.
+Employees in fixed-term contracts must be treated equally.